Fody/Caseless/readme.md

 This is because there is no overload for a case insensitive replace in the .net framework.

 Here is an extension method to achieve it manually.
-Take from [this StackOverflow answer](http://stackoverflow.com/a/244933/53158)
+Taken from [this StackOverflow answer](http://stackoverflow.com/a/244933/53158)

 ```csharp
 public static class StringExtensions